UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before moving in, conduct a final walkthrough of the empty home to verify repairs and identify any leaks or drafts.

-Before you command the movers to cart the first heavy sofa over the threshold, you must rigorously execute one final, hyper-focused inspection of the completely empty space.
-Walk room by room and thoroughly scrutinize the property for fresh scratches on the hardwood floors, slow drips underneath the bathroom sinks, or any agreed-upon repairs the previous seller negligently failed to complete.
+Before you command the movers to cart the first heavy sofa over the threshold, pull out your new homeowner checklist and rigorously execute one final, hyper-focused walkthrough of the completely empty space.
+Walk room by room and thoroughly scrutinize the property.
+Flush every toilet, run every faucet to check for slow drips, and test the power outlets.

-It is vastly easier to properly document these glaring issues and capture high-resolution photos while the house remains entirely devoid of clutter.
-Identifying structural flaws, plumbing leaks, or significant drafting issues early allows you to instantly deploy weatherstripping or dispatch a contractor to resolve the problem before your personal belongings obstruct access to the area.
+It is vastly easier to properly document glaring issues, capture high-resolution photos of fresh floor scratches, or identify severe drafting issues while the house remains devoid of clutter.
+Catching these problems early allows you to instantly deploy weatherstripping or dispatch a contractor before your personal belongings obstruct access to the area.

 A couple holds a checklist amidst moving boxes in their new home, symbolizing settled confidence.